khadas/khadas_docs/linux/source/vim1/Bluetooth.md

 title: Bluetooth
 ---

-This document will introduce how to use Bluetooth
+This guide will show you how to use Bluetooth.

 <ul class="nav nav-tabs" id="myTab" role="tablist">
   <li class="nav-item" role="presentation">